GSA/datagov-11ty/README.md

 ### Referencing Images

 All of your images will be stored in the `_img/` directory.
-To reference your images in your templates you can use the `shortcodes` built into the template.
+To reference your images in your templates you can use the `shortCodes` built into the template.

 For referencing an image without a style class, you will pass the template shortcode the image's source path and the alternative image name in that order. ie: